A decade of impact in Africa

 Collectively, these companies have nearly 700 years of food know-how and tens of thousands of employees whose expertise and wisdom can help advance the African food landscape.

-PFS also works with other notable organizations like TechnoServe, with funding from by USAID and the Bill & Melinda Gates Foundation, and impact investors such as Root Capital and Grassroots Business Fund to support African food processors and mills.
+PFS also works with other notable organizations like TechnoServe, with funding from USAID and the Bill & Melinda Gates Foundation, and impact investors such as Root Capital and Grassroots Business Fund to support African food processors and mills.

 The impact over a decade has been immense.

 - Nearly 1,500 early-stage food companies received support and training to help improve food safety and quality and improve their businesses.

 - 9 countries served: Côte d’Ivoire, Ethiopia, Ghana, Kenya, Malawi, Nigeria, Tanzania, Uganda and Zambia.